 A lone duck allows the current to take his cute little oily head for an easy ride.
 Much can be learned from the moment.

 The first colors of May are LSD vivid against the gray sky.
 Tim crosses a patch of dewey grass that is greener than green, his intrusive presence scaring and scattering the melodic eighth notes of a hundred singing birds.
-A rainbow of wings arcs into the air, disappearing into the branches of trees that are swaying and dancing on the breeze.
+A rainbow of wings arcs into the air, disappearing into branches of trees swaying and dancing on the breeze.
 A Disney cloud burst of bright red cardinals, blue jays, black birds, yellow birds, chestnut brown and flecked with white birds, launching into flight, lifting from the dampened lawn, shifting immediately from left to right with a graceful synchronization.
 Unexpected morning magic.

 The jittery squirrels are the next to go, zipping and zanging with laser pointer speed, up, up, up and around the fat trunk of a huge oak, peeking at him warily, their tiny paw claws scratching the bark to dizzying heights, performing acrobatic leaps through the air from the thinnest limbs to bouncing twigs, showing off, defying gravity, fearless of a fall.
 Tim longs to join them, to leave the troubled floor of the earth.
 But all he can do is go back to his rickety, faithful truck and drive away into the unknown day, free as a bird in many ways, but with one notable exception: he’s anchored permanently to another soul.
 That complicates things a bit.
 The chains of unrequited love are heavy.